Purvansh-gourh/MovieBlog/README.md

    API used :- omdb to get movie details and get imdb id of movie
                to find detailed information

-----------User Related---------------
+## User Related
 1. Authentication mechanism
-i.   username and password based ii.
-Google authentication iii.
-Facebook authentication
+   - username and password based
+   - Google authentication
+   - Facebook authentication
 2. Dashboard functions
-i.
-Displays graphical visualization of likes on your reviews
-     in bar and pie chart format
+   - Displays graphical visualization of likes on your reviews in bar and pie chart format
-ii.
-Links to your all reviews at one place iii.
-Edit profile settings iv.
-Delete account option
+   - Links to your all reviews at one place
+   - Edit profile settings
+   - Delete account option
-v.
-Link your Google and Facebook account to single account
+   - Link your Google and Facebook account to single account Status of account linked displayed with option to link
-     Status of account linked displayed with option to link vi.
-Displays profile details
+   - Displays profile details

-Installations required
+## Installations required
 1. Node.js (https://nodejs.org/en/download/)
 2.  mongoDB (https://www.mongodb.com/download-center/community?tck=docs_server)
 3.  npm (inside node.js to install packages)